Master of Health Science (MHS) in Social Factors in Health

 The program is intended to prepare students either for further doctoral training in public health, or to work in a public health research or policy position.
 The focus of the MHS in Social Factors program in the Department of Health, Behavior and Society is on integrating and applying a broad range of knowledge and analytical skills in social aspects of public health, with an emphasis on contemporary health problems.

 The program consists of one and one-half to two years of full-time study, combining classroom-based coursework, seminars and independent study, development of a research plan and completion of a mentored research project, and a master’s research paper presenting original research.

 The final program requirement is presentation of the research by the student in a department seminar.
 The research project, planned with the guidance of the student’s academic advisor, may begin after successful completion of 64 credits, typically at the end of the first year, and must include the equivalent of 600 hours of activity, in a paid or unpaid position.

-Download the Department of Health, Behavior and Society MHS Student Handbook for 2018-2019.
+View the Department of Health, Behavior and Society's MHS Student Handbook.

 An update on GRE requirements and COVID-19

 The Department of Health, Behavior & Society recognizes that the COVID-19 pandemic may significantly impede prospective students’ ability to complete standardized testing requirements.
 To help address the unique challenges the pandemic has presented, the Department of Health, Behavior & Society has opted to alter our policy requiring GRE scores for applicants to the 2021-2022 academic year.

 For prospective students applying to all HBS academic programs for the 2021-2022 academic year, GRE scores will be optional, but highly recommended.
 We encourage applicants with existing GRE scores to include them as part of their applications.
 However, applications will still be reviewed without GRE scores.